Nadezhda Plevitskaya: Trial

 Tried for the kidnapping of Miller, she claimed that the NKVD had abducted her husband as well, and that she was ignorant about Miller's disappearance and denied working as a Soviet agent.
 However, evidence of her espionage activities were found in her apartment.
 In 1938, she was sentenced to an unusually harsh term of 20 years in a French prison.
 The Soviets had been kidnapping other dissidents at the same time in France.

 Alexander Mikhailovich Orlov, a Soviet defector, later claimed that Skoblin was induced to write to her undated love letters, which were later sent to her in prison to ensure her silence.
 The letters begged her not to reveal the extent of her activities as an NKVD agent.

 Death

-She died in Rennes prison of a heart ailment in the autumn of 1940, during the German occupation.
+She died in Rennes prison in the autumn of 1940.

 Legacy

 Plevitskaya's story is told (under a different name) in Vladimir Nabokov's short story "The Assistant Producer" and the French film Triple Agent (2004).
 She and her husband are also mentioned in Anatoly Rybakov's semi-fictional novel Fear.